polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 This document provides links to files and instructions to provision an Icicle Kit to boot Linux.

 Two items must be programmed to the board:
-- PolarFire SoC Icicle Kit reference design - including first stage boot loader
+- PolarFire SoC Icicle Kit reference design - including zero stage boot loader
 - Linux image for the PolarFire SoC Icicle Kit reference design

 <a name="Links"></a>